vegaprotocol/specs/protocol/0028-GOVE-governance.md

 ## Acceptance Criteria

-- As a user, I can create a new proposal, assuming my staking balance matches or exceeds `minProposerBalance` network param for my proposal type (<a name="0028-GOVE-001" href="#0028-GOVE-001">0028-GOVE-001</a>)
+- As a user, I can create a new proposal, assuming my staking balance matches or exceeds `minProposerBalance` network parameter for my proposal type (<a name="0028-GOVE-001" href="#0028-GOVE-001">0028-GOVE-001</a>)
 - As a user, I can list the open proposals on the network (<a name="0028-GOVE-002" href="#0028-GOVE-002">0028-GOVE-002</a>)
 - As a user, I can get a list of all proposals I voted for (<a name="0028-GOVE-003" href="#0028-GOVE-003">0028-GOVE-003</a>)
 - As a user, I can receive notification when a new proposal is created and may require attention. (<a name="0028-GOVE-004" href="#0028-GOVE-004">0028-GOVE-004</a>)